 Due to the coronavirus pandemic, the government of many countries has announced the lockdown leaving only essential services such as medical shops, hospitals, ration shops, etc. Whilst the medical services are available people are practicing social-distancing in such a manner that they want to avoid hospitals & medical health so as to not get infected.
 However, as COVID-19 makes the people stay indoors, health consultation has seen a huge surge.
 In this critical time, the need for offering adequate healthcare has almost crossed its threshold.
 In a huge country like India, where there are very fewer doctors in accordance with its massive population, the online Pharmacy app and Telehealth app could be the future.

-Telemedicine probably is not able to administer full treatment; it acts as a screening method in order to contain the spread of the virus and eventually leads to control of this disease.
-At the time of need, the patient can consult a doctor either through video chat or phone, before going outside for clinics or hospitals.
-In this social distancing first time, online health consultation can address the isolated patient queries, allowing hospitals to focus on those patients who are more serious and critical.
+Telemedicine probably is not able to administer full treatment.
+It acts as a screening method in order to contain the spread of the virus.
+And eventually leads to control of this disease.
+At the time of need, the patient can consult a doctor either through video chat or phone.
+They don’t need to go outside for clinics or hospitals.
+In this social distancing first time, online health consultation can address the isolated patient queries.
+The hospitals can focus on those patients who are more serious and critical.
 Hence, it also avoids overcrowding at healthcare institutions.
 At Amplework, we are having highly experienced developers who can provide you the best healthcare app development services and other health & fitness app services.

 Inquiry Now: firstname.lastname@example.org